Blog Archives

 “This whole experience has made me even more understanding and compassionate and, hopefully, a better plastic surgeon,” Dr. Laughlin says.

-To learn more about your options for
+To learn more about your options for breast reconstruction in Denver, please contact Denver plastic surgeon Dr. Mouchantat.

 Next Page »

-UK plastic surgeons are worried that a new tax on plastic surgery could have a negative impact, according to
+UK plastic surgeons are worried that a new tax on plastic surgery could have a negative impact, according to WebMD.

-fillers and laser treatments, a fact that plastic surgeons take no issue with.
+Currently in the UK, a plastic surgery tax only exists on non-surgical treatments like Botox, fillers and laser treatments, a fact that plastic surgeons take no issue with.
 (In the UK, a VAT tax or “Value Added Tax” is somewhat similar to sales tax in the US in that consumers must pay it on top of the price for a good or elective service.)

-breast augmentation.
+Lawmakers in the UK, though, may soon examining whether a plastic surgery tax should apply to elective cosmetic surgeries, like breast augmentation.
 In the US, patients already pay sales tax on elective plastic surgeries, but not medically-necessary procedures, which are often billed through insurance.

 Some plastic surgeons in the UK are beginning to speak out against a possible review in the application of VAT, which may cause patients to have to pay a plastic surgery tax when they previously did not need to.